 Reasons to avoid

-✅ You want that beautiful Pro screen for less: This has an identical mini-LED screen to the 2022 model, but can be found for about 25% cheaper where it's still available.
+✅ You want that beautiful Pro screen for less: This has an identical mini-LED screen to the 2022 model.

-✅ You can live without Apple Pencil hover: This new feature is missing, but if you're not looking for ultra-precise pixel tweaking or drawing, that won't be an issue.
+✅ You can live without Apple Pencil hover: If you're not looking for ultra-precise pixel tweaking or drawing, that won't be an issue.

 ❌ You want storage flexibility: This is only available in whatever stock is still around, so you may not get the exact size you're hoping for.